 In 2005, Odile taught voice and violin at the London Oratory School.
 This fascinating experience kindled her interest in passing on technique, approaches to interpretation, sharing, discovering new repertoire, both classical and modern.
 This led her on to other teaching experiences, both in France and internationally, at universities, schools or conservatoires (France, United Kingdom, China, Vietnam…).
 Regular classes, masterclasses for young professionals, workshops for children with autism, her varied experience means she is able to adapt to diverse types of learners.
 She has also taken part in research, creation and teaching projects on the connection between classical singing, voice, psychology, digital creation and neurosciences for the Musaïques workshop organised around the OMNI digital instrument, under the aegis of Cédric Villani (together with the Centre des Monuments Nationaux and the Paris Mairie).

-In 2021, Odile will be performing the role of Die Freundin in the double bill Von Heute auf Morgen by Schoenberg / Les trois baisers du diable by Offenbach, at the Théâtre de l’Athénée in Paris.
-She will also give a recital around the figure of the French Woman, then a concert of virtuoso coloratura arias in Lille together with pianist Jacques Schab from the Opéra, as well as touring with a programme of Bach cantatas with organist Francis Jacob.
+In 2021, Odile performed the role of Die Freundin in the double bill Von Heute auf Morgen by Schoenberg / Les trois baisers du diable by Offenbach, at the Théâtre de l’Athénée in Paris.
+She also gave a recital around the figure of the French Woman, then a concert of virtuoso coloratura arias in Lille together with pianist Jacques Schab from the Opéra, as well as touring with a programme of Bach cantatas with organist Francis Jacob.

 Trained in the United Kingdom and in France, having done Khâgne at the Lycée Fénelon in Paris, Odile is a French national, fluent in English, and speaks and writes German and Italian.